EMSL-MONet/CommSciMtg_Nov25/Tools for Modeling/AC_README.md

 ### Before The Day
 - Get familiar with thermodynamic modeling.
 A good place to start is https://www.frontiersin.org/articles/10.3389/fmicb.2020.531756/full
+- Test a few code blocks in the Google Colab link below to ensure everything’s working smoothly.

 ### On The Day
 Get Ready for the Colab Session!
 - Bring Your Laptop 💻 – Connected to the internet and ready to go!
 - Open the Notebook on Google Colab 🌐 – Log in with your Google account and set up early to avoid delays.
 - Test It 🛠️ – Run the first few code blocks to ensure everything’s working smoothly.
+If it doesn't run let one of us know.
 - Be Ready to Learn & Have Fun 🎉 – Let’s network, learn, and crush it together!